-SCIENCE (YEARS 7-9)
+Physics (Years 7 - 9)

-The Key Stage 3 curriculum is designed to provide pupils with a solid foundation in the scientific principles and skills necessary for further study in science.
-Over the course of three years, pupils will explore a range of topics, with the subjects of biology, chemistry, and physics, through a combination of theoretical concepts and practical experiments.
+All of Brighton College (Singapore)'s Key Stage 3 curriculum Science courses (Biology, Chemistry and Physics) are designed to ensure pupils are active and hands-on whilst exploring the scientific concepts that underpin the world around them.
 During hands-on activities and scientific investigations, pupils will develop their critical thinking, problem-solving and analytical skills, and gain a deeper understanding of the natural world and our place in it.
-The curriculum also emphasises the importance of scientific ethics and responsible scientific inquiry.
+The curriculum also emphasises the importance of mindful scientific ethics and responsible scientific inquiry.